VladimirStepanov/snippetbox/README.md

 3. `make`
 4. `./snippetbox`

-See `conf.env` for environment variables or set it when start app.
+See `conf.env` for environment variables or set it when app started.
 Example: `PORT=8082 ./snippetbox`

 For testing